baumanno/kg-recommender/README.md

 ## Getting started

+### Essentials

+#### Git LFS

+This repo stores large files using Git LFS.
+This is a git-extension you must install on your local machine in order to access the files.

+Official instructions are available [here](https://git-lfs.com/).

+LFS is currently configured (via `.gitattributes`) to track all and any files ending in **.xz**.
+This currently targets all our data-dumps.
+If you wish to track other large files, simply issue `git lfs track "*.ext"` for the respective extensions.

+### Makefile

 The `Makefile` provides several useful targets, see them all by running `make` without arguments in your terminal: